bloomberg/memray/docs/exercise_1.rst

 Generating a flamegraph
 ^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to the lab_1 directory via
+Navigate to the TODO directory via

 .. code:: shell

-    cd lab_1/
+    cd TODO

 Run the first exercise labeled fibonacci.py, but make sure to have memray wrap this call.